daronphang/programming-resources/golang/functions.md

 ## Function values

-Functions are first-class values in Go.
+Functions are first-class values in Go and are treated like any other variables.
+This means a function can be passed as an argument to other functions, can be returned by another function and can be assigned as a value to a variable.

 Function values have types, and may be assigned to variables or passed to or returned from functions.

 ```go
 func square(n int) int { return n * n }